nilotpaul/next-books-app/README.md

 # BooksGod

 ![](./public/booksgod.png)
 **BooksGod** is a Next.js application designed for managing and exploring books.
 It incorporates the latest features and best practices of Next.js 14, providing a comprehensive platform for both readers and authors.
-Below is an overview of its features and technologies.

 ## Overview